McKenna Materials Modelling Group

 • A PhD in Physics, Chemistry or related Physical Science.

-• Proven ability to apply density functional theory methods (e.g., VASP, CP2K or similar) for predictive modelling of the structure and properties of materials.
+• A proven ability to apply density functional theory methods for predictive modelling of the structure and properties of materials.

 • Excellent communications skills.